ckeditor/ckeditor5/docs/tutorials/widgets/implementing-a-block-widget.md

 ### Making simple box a widget

 <info-box>
-	If you are familiar with the {@link @ckeditor4 guide/dev/deep_dive/widgets/README widget system of CKEditor 4}, you will notice significant differences in how widgets are implemented in CKEditor&nbsp;5.

-	CKEditor 4 implementation exposes a declarative API that controls the entire behavior of a widget (from its schema and internal model to the styles, clicking behavior, context menu and the dialog).

-	In CKEditor&nbsp;5 the widget system was redesigned.
-Most of its responsibilities were taken over by the engine, some were extracted to a separate package ({@link api/widget `@ckeditor/ckeditor5-widget`}) and some have to be handled by other utilities provided by CKEditor&nbsp;5 Framework.
+	In CKEditor&nbsp;5 the widget system is mostly handled by the engine.
+Some of it is contained withing the ({@link api/widget `@ckeditor/ckeditor5-widget`}) package and some have to be handled by other utilities provided by CKEditor&nbsp;5 Framework.

 	CKEditor&nbsp;5 implementation is, therefore, open for extensions and recomposition.
 You can choose the behaviors that you want (just like you did so far in this tutorial by defining a schema) and skip others or implement them by yourself.
 </info-box>